 Many people get the "winter blues," which is really called Seasonal Affective Disorder.
 SAD affects one to three percent of adults and can markedly decrease a person's quality of life and functioning.
 SAD shares characteristics of major depressive disorder (MDD).
-The major difference, according to Lawrence H. Price, MD, vice president of Medical Affairs and medical director at Butler Hospital and professor of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University, is that SAD symptoms follow a seasonal pattern, usually during the fall/winter months, with a full remission occurring in the spring/summer.
+The major difference, according to Lawrence H. Price, MD, attending psychiatrist at Butler Hospital and professor of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University, is that SAD symptoms follow a seasonal pattern, usually during the fall/winter months, with a full remission occurring in the spring/summer.

 Researchers have discovered that many of the specific symptoms of SAD are similar to those of depression -- loss of energy, interests, changes in appetite, and trouble sleeping and concentrating, etc. However, in SAD, there is a higher prevalence of fatigue, increased amounts of sleep, appetite increases, particularly for foods high in carbohydrates, and weight gain, than is seen in non-seasonal depression.

 Price explains that there are many theories behind the causes of SAD, but the most widely accepted one is that the amount of sunlight people are exposed to diminishes in fall/winter.
 "If you look at prevalence of major depression at different latitudes, research shows it's pretty common in northern latitudes, like Maine, and much less common in southern latitudes, like Florida," says Price.

 Sunlight affects an area of the brain called the suprachiasmatic nucleus, located in the hypothalamus, which is responsible for functions, such as sleep, heart rate and blood pressure, appetite, weight regulation, and sexual functions.